Machine Learning Assisted Characterization of Labyrinthine Pattern Transitions

-The step dependence of $\sigma$ and $q_0$ is shown in Fig.~\ref{fig:fourier}(c), exhibiting the decrease of $\sigma$ and the increase of $q_0$ with steps.
+To capture the intricate evolution of the peak structure, we fit $I(q)$ by a Gaussian given by $A\exp\left(-(q-q_0)^2/\left(2\sigma^2\right)\right)$ and extract the peak width $\sigma$ as well as the peak wave number $q_0$.
+The step dependence of $\sigma$ and $q_0$ are shown in Fig.~\ref{fig:fourier}(c), exhibiting the decrease of $\sigma$ and the increase of $q_0$ with steps.
 Notably, $\sigma$ and $q_0$ exhibit sharp transitions at distinct steps, specifically, in the range of 6 to 12 steps represented by the yellow area and 10 to 20 steps represented by the green area, respectively.
-It is also clearly seen that when the step height falls below 12 gauss (between steps 10 and 11), the domains settle down to the annealed state.
+It is also clearly seen that between steps 10 and 12 (when the quenching magnetic field falls below 12 gauss), the domains settle down to the annealed state.
 Considering that $1/\sigma$ and $2\pi/q_0$ correspond to the correlation length and the magnetic modulation period, respectively, we can infer that through the demagnetization process, the labyrinthine structure, which is initially less compact in the quenched state, aligns itself to increase the correlation length and subsequently shortens the magnetic period, transitioning into a more compact annealed state.
 Application of further smaller steps reorganizes the domain pattern locally at various points but leaves the overall features intact.

-The conventional analysis conducted thus far provides a certain degree of a global picture in the process of domain compacting.
+The conventional analysis conducted thus far provides a global picture of domain reorganization during the annealing process.
 However, it fails to yield a comprehensive understanding of the detailed response of topological defects.
-As the evolution of the labyrinth patterns is mediated by these defects introduced in Fig.~\ref{fig:labyrinth}, the precise identification of their number and coordinates is inevitable for further clarification.
+As the evolution of the labyrinth patterns is mediated by the defects introduced in Fig.~\ref{fig:labyrinth}, the precise identification of their number and coordinates is inevitable for further clarification.